aEckhart06/Andrew-Eckhart-Portfolio/Overview.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------
 About Me
 -
-I am a passionate software engineer with a strong background in computer science.
+I am a passionate student with a strong background in computer science looking to break into the software engineering industry.
 My journey in coding has led me to explore a wide range of technologies, from web development to machine learning, and I'm always eager to learn and tackle new challenges.

 ------------------------------------------------------------------------------------------------------------------------------------------------------
 Projects Overview